Climate Change in Australia

 Climate information, projections, tools and data

-This website was originally developed (during 2013-2016) using funding from the Department of Environment under the Regional Natural Resource Management Planning for Climate Change Fund along with funding from the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and the Australian Bureau of Meteorology.
+This website was originally developed (during 2013-2016) using funding from the Australian Commonwealth Department of Environment under the Regional Natural Resource Management Planning for Climate Change Fund along with funding from CSIRO and the Australian Bureau of Meteorology.

 Subsequent funding for maintenance and minor updates was provided by CSIRO.

 The website was given an overall update in 2020/21, going live in March 2021.
-The update was supported through the Earth Systems and Climate Change Hub of the Australian Government’s National Environmental Science Program, with assistance from the Climate Resilience Enterprise initiative.
+This update was supported through the Earth Systems and Climate Change Hub of the Australian Government’s National Environmental Science Program, with assistance from the CSIRO Climate Resilience Enterprise initiative.

 Australian Climate Observations Reference Network – Surface Air Temperature (ACORN-SAT): Daily time series site data http://www.bom.gov.au/climate/change/acorn-sat/ .